sebnyberg/pyspark-sql-flight-rules/README.md

 ## User-Defined Functions (UDF)

-### UDF: Add or change a column using a lambda function
+### UDF: add or change a column using a lambda function

 ```python
 from pyspark.sql.functions import udf